Telegra Dynamic Message Signs (Variable Message Signs) technology is applicable for all ITS applications.

 - Eliminates light pollution,

-- Uses fraction of electricity to run at 100% brightness (no fans, etc.),
+- Uses only fraction of electricity comparing to others, to run at 100% brightness,

 - Safe for users – runs on DC power,